DrewNaylor/guinget/docs/How-to-use.md

   - By default, using the selected package ID search feature will do an exact match, but you can turn that off if you want.
 - `Search when typing` checkbox
   - Searches are performed after a configurable wait time with no typing that defaults to 325 milliseconds.
 You can change the wait time with the number box below the `Search when typing` checkbox.
 Minimum value for wait time is `1`, and maximum value is `9999`.

+## Validating manifests

+`Tools>Validate manifest...` displays a window that allows you to enter or browse for a manifest to validate so that you don't have to use as many commands if you don't want to.

+By default, it uses a folder browse window for use with multi-file manifests, but you can check the `Browse for singleton manifest` checkbox below the textbox to use a file open dialog, which will let you select a single-file manifest.

+When you're ready for validation, simply click the `Validate` button at the bottom-right and the manifest will be passed to winget with output displayed in CMD.

+"In Soviet Russia, manifest validates you."

 ## Edit winget settings